 The regulations also state that rest facilities must be maintained at an appropriate temperature.
 It makes sense that workers need somewhere to warm up so that they can take a break from the cold.

-But what if you work outside, but not in construction.
-CDM doesn't apply, so does anything go?
-Not quite.
-We can look at the guidance in the Workplace (Health, Safety and Welfare) Regulations ACoP.
-The following guidance applies if you're working indoors, but in a place without suitable heating.
+If you work outside, but not in construction, you can also look further in the Workplace (Health, Safety and Welfare) Regulations ACoP for guidance.
+The following applies if you're working indoors, but in a place without suitable heating.